kimx3129/emerald/about.md

 ## Work Experiences

 ### [1] Udemy - Instructor [Feb 2019 - Current]

-> The course title is Cracking Python code for Newbies' and I'm teaching a Python Language for the beginners & newbies.
-I wish this lecture helps lots of people around the globe who are eager to learn Python from scratch.
-Find my lecture on Udemy.
+- Teach **Cracking Python code for Newbies** course. [course link](https://www.udemy.com/cracking-python-code-for-newbies/learn/v4/overview)
+- Mainly focus on Fundamental Python Language for the beginners & newbies.

 ### [2] CarVi Inc - Data Scientist [Feb 2017 - Jan 2019]
-> CarVi, a Silicon Valley technology company, was started by trailblazing driver assist engineers whose goal was to make top-of-the-line driving safety features available to everyone.
-CarVi’s team members have more than 20 years of experience in design and development of value-added technology products for the automobile industry.
-Our vision for CarVi is to create products that are affordable, versatile and not dependent on high-price-tag automobiles.
-This approach to personal, portable solutions makes CarVi an innovator in driver safety.
-CarVi designs, develops, and implements this value-added finished product and provides customized algorithms that reflect its engineering expertise.

 - Applied state-of-the-art data mining and machine learning tools to analyze driving pattern & driver behavior

-- Implemented data flow, automated data preprocessing functionality and dashboard with *AWS*
+- Implemented data flow, automated data preprocessing functionality and dashboard with **AWS**

-- Video On Demand(VOD) feature implementation with *Python* in *AWS* in a real-time.
+- Video On Demand(VOD) feature implementation with **Python** in **AWS** in a real-time.

 ### [3] Depaul University - Research Assistant [Aug 2016 - May 2017]
-> DePaul University is the nation's largest Catholic university, with about 23,000 students and about 300 degree programs.
-Its partnerships throughout Chicago enable DePaul to provide an exceptional educational experience that is vibrant, pragmatic and socially engaged.
-Classes are small and taught by knowledgeable and experienced faculty members who take full advantage of Chicago’s corporate, cultural and community resources.
-DePaul is nationally recognized for incorporating service learning throughout its curriculum and for the academic rigor and prominence of its programs.
-Founded in 1898 by the Congregation of the Mission (Vincentians), DePaul’s tradition of providing a quality education to students from a broad range of backgrounds, with particular attention to first-generation students, has resulted in one of the nation’s most diverse student bodies.
-With 10 colleges and schools, DePaul has campuses in Chicago’s Loop and Lincoln Park neighborhoods, three suburban locations, and degree programs in several nations.
-It is a member of the BIG EAST Conference in Division I sports.

 - Performed a project for Computer-Aided Diagnosis for clinical decision support

-- Focused mainly on Text and Image Retrieval from web using *BeautifulSoup* and *Pandas* in Python for further Radiologist report analysis
+- Focused mainly on Text and Image Retrieval from web using **BeautifulSoup** and **Pandas** in Python for further Radiologist report analysis